Tina Shafer

 Tina Shafer is a multi-platinum singer-songwriter and vocal coach who has penned songs for such artists as Celine Dion, Sheena Easton, Phoebe Snow, Billy Porter, and Anna Vissi.
 Her song "Love is On the Way" was the center piece song in Bette Midler's film The First Wives Club.

-She has opened for Suzanne Vega, and performed with John Oates, March Cohn, Phoebe Snow, Jesse Harris, Vanessa Carlton, and Eric Bazilian from "The Hooters".
+She has opened for Suzanne Vega, and performed with John Oates, Marc Cohn, Phoebe Snow, Jesse Harris, Vanessa Carlton, Chris Barron (the Spin Doctors) and Eric Bazilian from "The Hooters".

 She is the co-founder of The New York Songwriters Circle, one of the most established and long-running showcases in the country, dated from 1991.
-The Songwriters Circle has been the platform for artists including Grammy-winner Jesse Harris, Norah Jones, Lana Del Rey, Taylor Swift, Big and Rich, John Oates, Marc Cohn, Gavin DeGraw, and Phoebe Snow.
+The Songwriters Circle has been the platform for artists including Grammy-winner Jesse Harris, Norah Jones, Lana Del Rey, Taylor Swift, Big and Rich, John Oates, Marc Cohn, Gavin DeGraw, and Phoebe Snow, Chris Barron.
 It has its showcases monthly at The Bitter End in New York City.

 Most recently, Ms. Shafer appeared not as a performer but as a guest blogger for American Songwriter.